NREL/OpenStudio-user-documentation/docs/getting_started/roadmap.md

 * Support for additional (simpler) geometry editing alternatives
 * Automated calibration of models to hourly data
 * Improved/expanded documentation for applications and SDK
+* Support for the new EnergyPlus 9.x XML input format

 ## In-Progress 3rd Party Work
 The following features are being developed by third-party developers and may be integrated into the main releases once they are complete and stable.